 This type of temporary hair loss can be treated with prescription medication.
 Once the issue is addressed, your hair will typically regrow to its normal thickness and length.

 All of the above types of hair loss are typically temporary in nature.
 Once the cause has been found, the problem can be addressed and the hair can resume its growth.
 This is why it’s important to know the various causes for hair loss so that you can identify the symptoms and find a course of action to reverse it.

 Hair loss caused by hormones is different in nature.
 Almost all permanent hair loss can be “blamed” on hormones, for both women and men, and cannot really be “cured” like temporary hair loss.
 While men experience the onset of baldness at a more steady pace, hair loss in women is sometimes triggered by the change in hormone balances brought on by menopause.

 If you are experiencing a sudden onset of female hair loss and the above causes of temporary hair loss have been ruled out, it’s a good idea to have your hormone levels checked.
 Do not proceed with hair restoration until your hormones have been stabilized.

-Want to see if you’re a good candidate for a hair transplant?
+Are you a male patient and want to see if you’re a good candidate for a hair transplant?
 Simply upload a picture of your hair to receive a FREE hair transplant quote from Hair Doctor – currently servicing Nashville, Memphis, and Louisville.
 We have helped many patients nationwide, and would love to hear from you!